-The 2018 year witnessed a significant increase in losses against the long-term average from a catastrophe perspective, with the syndicate's largest natural catastrophe losses arising from the California wildfires, the Hawaiian volcanic eruptions, Hurricanes Michael and Florence in the US and the Townsville floods in Australia.
-It is worth noting, however, that there has been little movement in the syndicate's net position in respect of these losses compared to twelve months ago.
+As indicated last year, the 2018 year witnessed a significant increase in losses when compared to the long-term average from a catastrophe perspective, with the syndicate's largest natural catastrophe losses arising from the California wildfires, the Hawaiian volcanic eruptions, Hurricanes Michael and Florence in the United States and the Townsville floods in Australia.
+There has been little movement, however, in the syndicate's net position in respect of these losses compared to twelve months ago.